ebukathedev/IP-Address-Location-Tracker-/README.md

   - They have many tiles to choose from.

 ## What I learnt from this
-If I say I didn't struggle at all while building this project the I would be lying.
-There were up an down moments.
+If I say I didn't struggle at all while building this project then I would be lying.
+There were ups and down moments.

-Here's is what I learnt from all the struggle.
+Here's what I learnt from all the struggle.

 - How to use the Rest and Spread operators
 - The only way I could get the value of a global variable in fetch or any asynchronous code was if I passed it in a function and usesd it in the function.